There are a lot of freebies on offer from energy providers if your home qualifies, from new boilers to loft and cavity wall insulation.

 Consider fixing to beat price hikes

-All the big six energy providers have recently upped prices.
-You may be able to save money by locking in with a cheap fix.
+All the big six energy providers upped prices last winter.
+Locking in with a cheap fix is one way to avoid future price hikes.
 For more on this, plus top fixes, see Cheap Gas & Elec.

 Our Cheap Energy Club checks you're on the cheapest deal and handles the switch for you.
 Plus to encourage you, there's up to £30 extra if you switch via Cheap Energy Club.